The Andrew Peterson Farm

 Ward Holasek; Photo courtesy of the Chanhassen Villager

 In 2013, Holasek died, leaving his 51 acre portion of the land to the Carver County Historical Society.
 Unfortunately, his portion only consisted of one historic building, the north barn.
 WRH Properties owned the twenty acres where the other historic structures stand.
 The two organizations worked together to find a mutually beneficial agreement.
-The CCHS would keep 12.5 acres and all the historic structures.
-In exchange, WRH Properties kept the larger portion of land.
+The CCHS would keep 12.17 acres and all the historic structures.
+In exchange, WRH Properties kept the larger portion of land and the newer buildings.

 Preserving an Important Piece of Carver County History